irenne/MARA/README.md

 # MARA

-MARA ("Multiple Artifact Rejection Algorithm") is an open-source <a href="http://sccn.ucsd.edu/eeglab/">EEGLAB</a> plug-in which automatizes the process of hand-labeling independent components for artifact rejection.
+MARA ("Multiple Artifact Rejection Algorithm") is an open-source [EEGLAB](http://sccn.ucsd.edu/eeglab/) plug-in which automatizes the process of hand-labeling independent components for artifact rejection.

 The core of MARA is a supervised machine learning algorithm that learns from expert ratings of 1290 components by extracting six features from the spatial, the spectral